Beth Phoenix: Full-time NXT commentator (2019–2021)

-Sporadic appearances (2022–present)
+Sporadic appearances (2022–2024)

 At WWE Day 1, Phoenix returned to help her husband Edge win a match against The Miz.
 The couple then started a feud with The Miz and Maryse which resulted in a mixed tag team match at the Royal Rumble, Phoenix and Edge were victorious.
-On the August 22, 2022 episode of Raw, Phoenix returned to watch Edge's match against Damian Priest.
+On the August 22, 2022, episode of Raw, Phoenix returned to watch Edge's match against Damian Priest.
 After the match, The Judgment Day (Priest, Finn Bálor and Rhea Ripley) attacked Edge, but Phoenix stepped in to stop the assault.
 She interfered in Edge's "I Quit" match against Bálor at Extreme Rules, but despite her efforts, Edge ultimately lost.
 When the match was over, Rhea Ripley attacked Phoenix with a violent Con-Chair-To, severely injuring her (kayfabe).

 In 2023, Phoenix returned at Royal Rumble, spearing Ripley before walking off with Edge.
 She would appear on the following Raw to do the same when The Judgement Day attempted to interfere in Bálor's match against Cody Rhodes.
 On February 6, 2023, Phoenix and Edge challenged Rhea Ripley and Finn Bálor to a mixed tag team match at the Elimination Chamber premium live event.
 At the event on February 18, Phoenix and Edge were victorious despite interference from Dominik Mysterio.
+On August 15, 2024, Phoenix announced that her WWE Contract has just expired and became free agent during her interview with Chris Van Vliet, after it was originally reported by PWInsider on July 26, 2024.

+All Elite Wrestling (2025)

+Beth Copeland made her All Elite Wrestling (AEW) debut on September 20, 2025, at All Out, where she took out Stokley, which allowed her husband Adam Copeland and Christian Cage to defeat FTR (Cash Wheeler and Dax Harwood).
+After the match, Copeland was attacked by FTR while attempting to fight them off from attacking her husband.